 We scooched by the people standing in our row trying to figure out what was going on and were among the first to hit the escalator.
 As we booked it down, there was a sort of thud noise.
 We both heard it and it definitely sounded like a gunshot to both of us.
 It was enough for us to pick up the pace, as security staff and volunteers told us to slow down and stay calm (Oh…ooookay).
 We burst out the doors, took our shoes off and ran as fast as we could to the garage and up the stairwell.
 We were out of that garage and on the road in no time flat.

 As we drove away my friend called our families and my babysitter just in case they saw something on the news or the internet about it.
 We still didn’t know what happened and were both pretty freaked out.

-Thankfully it turned out to be a false fire alarm caused by the pyrotechnics of the show.
+Thankfully, it turned out to be a false fire alarm caused by the pyrotechnics of the show.
 I know quite a few people who were there and who stayed for the rest of the show.

-Tips for Controlling Anxiety in Crowds
+5 Tips for Controlling Anxiety in Crowds

-- Pay attention to how I got to where I am and note where I am in relation to exits.
+Pay attention to how you got to where you are and note where you are in relation to exits.

-- Pay attention to people and their behavior.
-If someone is behaving in a way that makes me uncomfortable, I move away from them and look for security.
-If I feel it’s appropriate, I notify someone.
+Be aware of people and their behaviors.
+If someone is behaving in a way that makes you uncomfortable, move away from them and look for security.

 I have been known to leave events for less apparent reasons than an actual alarm when something just didn’t feel right to me.
 Trust your gut and if it feels off, it’s off – even if it only feels that way for you.